 When you finish treatment it can feel like coming off a rollercoaster.
-The biggest part is over but you might still feel ‘wobbly’.
 You may have been putting all your effort into coping with treatment and now you have the chance to look back at what you’ve been through.
-At the same time, your hospital appointments may become less frequent and you may feel less supported.
+At the same time, your hospital appointments may become less frequent, which might mean you feel less supported.

-Some of the emotions and feelings you have after treatment may be very powerful or unpleasant and may be new to you – but they are normal.
-Worry and fatigue can leave you feeling much more emotional than you were before.
-You may feel very ‘thin skinned’.
+The emotions and feelings you have after treatment may be very powerful or unpleasant and may be new to you, but they are natural.
+Worry and fatigue can leave you feeling much more emotional or sensitive than you were before.
 You may experience a whole range of unexpected emotions, such as feeling withdrawn, fearful, irritable or frustrated.
-You may have poor concentration or your brain may feel foggy.

-Some hospitals also offer ‘holistic needs assessments’ to find out what practical or physical help you may need.
-Your healthcare team can refer you to other local services, if you need them.
-Your specialist nurse can tell you if these assessments are available at your hospital.
+You could also ask your specialist nurse whether your hospital offers holistic needs assessments to find out what practical or physical help you may need.
+Your healthcare team can refer you to other local services if you need them.

 If you have other health problems, you may be finding it harder to recover from bowel cancer treatment.
 Speak to your healthcare team about what support you can get to help with daily life.